Hometown: East Providence, Rhode

 named the 15th head men's hockey coach at Brown in July of 2009.
 He

-will begin his third season behind the Brown bench in
+will begin his fifth season behind the Brown bench in

 “I am absolutely delighted to have Brendan Whittet return to Brown as our head coach,” said Director of Athletics Michael Goldberger.
 “Brendan has a proven record of accomplishment as an assistant coach and brings a strong passion for Brown to our program.
 He had tremendous success as a player at Brown and has the knowledge and skills to guide the team to the same level of achievement that he experienced as a player.
 I know that Brendan learned from one of the best coaches in the league in Bob Gaudet at Brown and Dartmouth, and we are thrilled to welcome him back to Brown.”